“Each of us has a unique part to play in the healing of the world.”

 - Creating a sense of wellbeing and relaxation

-During the postpartum many women find it comforting to bind their bellies to assist the uterus as it shrinks down and to provide additional support for the back and weakened abdominal muscles.
+During the postpartum many women/people find it comforting to bind their bellies to assist the uterus as it shrinks down and to provide additional support for the back and weakened abdominal muscles.